Taiwan is a beautiful lush country with so much to do and see!

 While you can easily replace most toiletries in Taiwan, here’s quick list of what I recommend bringing in addition to your typical toiletries that you bring with you on every trip (body wash, shampoo, etc.)

-Hand sanitizer: Nice for when eating street food etc. and you may not have a chance to wash your hands first
+Hand sanitizer: Nice for when eating street food, taking public transit, etc. and you may not have a chance to wash your hands first

 Kleenex packets: Just nice to have in case a restroom doesn’t have toilet paper – I always keep a Kleenex packet with me.